nodrognaes/Regex/README.md

 `var regex = new RegExp('^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$')`

-unspecified number of characters, including digits 0-9, upper or lower case letters a-z
-\d can be used in place of any digit from 0 to 9

 ### Anchors

 In regex, _anchors_ do not match characters, but instead mark a certain position in the code.
 Our regex uses `^` and `$` to match the positions between our first and last string characters respectively.
 In other words, the anchors indicate what the string must start or end with.